telliott99/SimpleView/README.md

 MyView:  myViewDoIt
 ```

-We have propagated a signal from the button to the MWC to the Helper;  grabbed a reference there to the App Delegate and then to the MWC, to its outlet the View, and then finally called a function in the View.
+We have propagated an action from the button to the MWC to the Helper;  grabbed a reference there to the App Delegate and thus to the MWC, passed the action to its outlet myView, and then finally called a function in the view.

-One last detail about Views.
-It happens that code can change the model but the view will not be updated.
+One last detail about views.
+It happens that code can change the status of the model, but the view is not appropriately updated.

 The way to force the view to redraw itself is to put something like this in the view

 ```css
     func refreshScreen() {